Haven-Rau/Pokemon_Catching_Adventure/README.md

 <img width="250" height="250" alt="image" src="https://github.com/user-attachments/assets/a2751be7-33a9-4e1c-8fea-b88aaddf07ee" />

-##### Disclaimer: This project is a fan-made, non-commercial game.
-Pokémon and all related names, images, and sounds are trademarks and copyrights of Nintendo, Game Freak, and The Pokémon Company.
-No infringement intended.

 ## Goal of the game

 Professor Oak, a research scientist seen throughout the original games, is on the verge of a scientific breakthrough - a powerful new revive serum to heal fainted Pokémon.
 To complete his research, he needs a trainer to help him acquire Pokémon samples, which can only be retrieved from Pokémon after they've been caught in a Pokéball.